zyerr/blog-sample/docs/Predpol/part3.2.md

 ---
-title: How does Predpol affect our mind?(Cont.)
+title: How does PredPol affect our mind?(Cont.)
 sidebar_position: 5
 ---